-5. PROJECT METRICS
+5. PROJECT MONITORING

-There are two metrics that will be used to monitor the project and evaluate its effectiveness.
+Each of the selected schools will be asked to track two measures of success to monitor the project and evaluate its effectiveness.
 The first is computer usage rate in the IT lab.
-This will be tracked monthly by the laboratory incharges.
+This will be tracked monthly by the IT coordinators.
 The second metric is based on teacher self-assessments of computer skills, conducted over time.
+This will be done by the IT coordinator in conjunction with Reneal IEO.